adnovum/jetbrains-toolbox-install/README.md

 ## Usage

+> This command is executed by the RHEL VM installer bootstrap script, it means VMs are pre-installed with Jetbrains Toolbox.

 Run the following command to get started with Toolbox.
 This command requires that you have `sudo` privileges and `curl`.
 ```shell
 curl -fsSL https://raw.githubusercontent.com/adnovum/jetbrains-toolbox-install/master/jetbrains-toolbox.sh | bash